Travel Weekly Insight Annual Report 2018

 Analysis of the UK travel market

-We are proud once again to partner with Travel Weekly to produce the Travel Weekly Insight Annual Report 2017, in which we provide our perspectives and views of the UK travel market within the context of the global economic and political landscape.
+We are proud once again to produce the Travel Weekly Insight Annual Report 2018, in association with Travel Weekly.
+In this report we provide our perspectives and views of the UK travel market within the context of the global economic and political landscape.

 Despite rising concerns about Brexit, the UK travel sector has performed well in 2018.
 Consumers continue to prioritise their holiday spending and remain confident about travelling amid other world events

 - Powerhouses for leisure travel are the